Support Centre

 9.1 Enforcement decisions

-In addition, as discussed below, there have been several cases where the KCC and, following the 2020 Amendments, the PIPC have imposed large amounts of penalty surcharges for related violations.
+As discussed below, there have been several cases where the PIPC has imposed large amounts of penalty surcharges for related violations.

-On November 25, 2020, the PIPC imposed a penalty surcharge of KRW 6.7 billion (approx. $5.2 million) on an international social media corporation for the provision of personal data to a third-party business operator without the consent of the data subjects, and referred the case to an investigative authority for a violation of the PIPA.
+On November 25, 2020, the PIPC imposed a penalty surcharge of KRW 6.7 billion (approx. $4.8 million) on an international social media corporation for the provision of personal data to a third-party business operator without the consent of the data subjects and referred the case to an investigative authority for a violation of the PIPA.

-On August 25, 2021, the PIPC issued a corrective order and imposed a penalty surcharge of KRW 6.44 billion (approx. $5 million) on an international social media platform operator for generating and using personally recognizable facial images without the consent of the data subjects.
-On the same day, the PIPC issued a corrective order and imposed a penalty surcharge of KRW 220 million (approx. $171,800) on an international over-the-top ('OTT') service provider for collecting personal data without the consent of the data subjects prior to the completion of their membership application process.
+On August 25, 2021, the PIPC issued a corrective order and imposed a penalty surcharge of KRW 6.44 billion (approx. $4.67 million) on an international social media platform operator for generating and using personally recognizable facial images without the consent of the data subjects.
+On the same day, the PIPC issued a corrective order and imposed a penalty surcharge of KRW 220 million (approx. $159,759) on an international over-the-top (OTT) service provider for collecting personal data without the consent of the data subjects before the completion of their membership application process.